Jesus of Montreal: Casting

 Arcand saw actress Johanne-Marie Tremblay in Straight for the Heart (1988) and cast her as Constance, one of Daniel's actresses who takes him in to live with her.
 She reprised her role as Constance in Arcand's later films The Barbarian Invasions (2003) and Days of Darkness (2007).

 Robert Lepage, who played René, one of Daniel's "disciples", was a playwright and said that aside from TV and student films, Jesus of Montreal was his first major acting role.
 He said that the screenplay was complete and detailed, leaving less room for improvisation than he expected.

 Filming

 Saint Joseph's Oratory did not grant permission for the film to be shot inside, though some of the film was shot near it.

 The film was shot with mobile cameras on location in Montreal, which has many churches against its skyline and has been "a center of Catholicism since its beginnings".
 Arcand stated he often shot Montreal from a distance or from the air to represent God viewing the city.

-He claimed that while French-Canadian churches in Montreal denied permission to shoot inside their buildings, an English-language Catholic church allowed the crew to use its space.
-He said this was because, although church members asked to see the screenplay, they could not read French and needed money from the rental.
+Arcand claimed that while French-Canadian churches in Montreal denied permission to shoot inside their buildings, an English-language Catholic church allowed the crew to use its space.
+He said this was because although church members asked to see the screenplay, they could not read French and needed money from the rental.
 Some scenes were shot near Saint Joseph's Oratory.
 A substantial amount of theatrical blood was required for the passion play scenes.